9aia/thal/pm/BACKLOG.md

 - Change forms to another platform that supports localization
 - Add custom payment pages
 - Improve scroll look and feel

+## Accessibility

+- Add aria-label and title to all buttons (add title prop to Button component)
+- Improve a11y for avatars

 ## Performance